-Metamodel-Based Model Conformance and Multi-View Consistency Checking
+Metamodel-Based Model Conformance and Multiview Consistency Checking

-RICHARD F. PAIGE University of York, UK.
-PHILLIP J. BROOKE University of Teesside, UK. and JONATHAN S. OSTROFF York University, Canada.
+RICHARD F. PAIGE University of York, UK PHILLIP J. BROOKE University of Teesside, UK and JONATHAN S. OSTROFF York University, Canada

-Model-driven development - using languages such as UML and BON - often makes use of multiple diagrams (e.g., class and sequence diagrams) when modelling systems.
+Model-driven development, using languages such as UML and BON, often makes use of multiple diagrams (e.g., class and sequence diagrams) when modeling systems.
 These diagrams, presenting different views of a system of interest, may be inconsistent.
-A metamodel provides a unifying framework in which to ensure and check consistency, while at the same time providing the means to distinguish between valid and invalid models, i.e., conformance.
-Two formal specifications of the metamodel for an object-oriented modelling language are presented, and it is shown how to use these specifications for model conformance and multi-view consistency checking.
-Comparisons are made in terms of completeness and the level of automation each provide for checking multi-view consistency and model conformance.
-The lessons learned from applying formal techniques to the problems of metamodelling, model conformance, and multi-view consistency checking are summarized.
+A metamodel provides a unifying framework in which to ensure and check consistency, while at the same time providing the means to distinguish between valid and invalid models, that is, conformance.
+Two formal specifications of the metamodel for an object-oriented modeling language are presented, and it is shown how to use these specifications for model conformance and multiview consistency checking.
+Comparisons are made in terms of completeness and the level of automation each provide for checking multiview consistency and model conformance.
+The lessons learned from applying formal techniques to the problems of metamodeling, model conformance, and multiview consistency checking are summarized.